The 20 Best Acute Intermittent Porphyria Doctors Near Me in Chicago, IL

 English

-Kevin Barton is a Hematologist Oncology specialist and a Hematologist in Maywood, Illinois.
+Kevin Barton is a Hematologist practicing medicine in Maywood, Illinois.
 Dr. Barton is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are Beta Thalassemia, Shwartzman Phenomenon, Non-Hodgkin Lymphoma, Aplastic Anemia, and Bone Marrow Aspiration.
-Dr. Barton is currently accepting new patients.
+He is also highly rated in 61 other conditions, according to our data.
+His clinical expertise encompasses Beta Thalassemia, Shwartzman Phenomenon, Non-Hodgkin Lymphoma, Aplastic Anemia, and Bone Marrow Aspiration.

 Showing 1-9 of 9